mimipeshy/Olist-Ecommerce-Case-Study/README.md

 UK Online Retail II Dataset (https://lnkd.in/eH92RFPs)

+✅ Powerbi Link:

+Go to **PowerBI folder** and download the .pbix file

+To view this file, download it and open with the free desktop version of Power BI

 ## 🎯 Business Objectives
 - Segment customers based on purchasing behavior.
 - Identify Champions, Loyal, At Risk, and Lost Customers.